 In the typical article on Business v Sole Trader - you are usually told that a Limited Company gives you personal liability from its creditors.
 This remains with Company Buy to Let with one big exception - your mortgage lender will want a "Personal Guarantee" which is you agreeing to be liable for the mortgage debt of the company.

-Landlords have long enjoyed releasing equity from property on refinance - especially in areas of good capital appreciation.
+Landlords have long enjoyed issuing equity from a property on refinancing - especially in areas of good capital appreciation.
 Especially useful for the new car, holiday or home extension.
-With limited company property you can still release equity but those funds are that of the company - to be re-invested - if you want those funds personally it will be classed as income and taxed appropriately.
+With limited company property, you can still release equity, but those funds are that of the company - to be re-invested - if you want those funds personally it will be classed as income and taxed appropriately.